 Upon diagnosing NF, doctors will often perform tissue cultures on the infected tissue to determine the bacteria that is causing the infection.
 However, beginning NF treatment before the results of the cultures are available (often ~3 days after culture) is essential.

 Upon arriving at the hospital, it is important for doctors to assess the situation and determine which treatments to begin first to best suit the patient.
-Patients may present with Toxic Shock Syndrome, which will require additional treatments including fluid management via IVs or use of vasopressors (to regulate blood pressure).
-Discussing treatments for additional complications (like TSS) from NF is beyond the scope of this document.
+Discussing treatments for additional complications (like toxic shock syndrome) from NF is beyond the scope of this document.
 This section will focus on describing therapies to treat NF specifically: surgical debridement, antibiotic therapy, hyperbaric oxygen therapy, and IV immune globulin (IVIg) therapy.

 After surgery, the wounds should be left open and treated with wet-to-dry dressings (or “packing”).
 There is little evidence that using enzymatic debriding agents or caustic solutions, such as dilute sodium hypochlorite (bleach), iodine solutions (eg, Betadine), or antibiotic solutions have any use in post-surgery care.
+Recently, there have been some studies suggesting that using a system that continuously instills and suctions out salt solutions or low grade enzymatic solutions in a wound may help speed up control of the infection after debridement.
 Vacuum-assisted closure devices maybe useful in treating large wounds once infection is controlled, but there have not been significant studies in NF patients showing improvement in wound management or healing from use of these devices.
 Upon confirmation that no more surgeries are required, skin grafts and/or plastic surgery may be required to fully close the wounds.

 While there is increasing resistance to clindamycin, it should still be used as it inhibits production of bacterial endo- and exo-toxins.
 Quinolones, as well as piperacillin / tazobactam, imipenem, or meropenem are often used to cover gram-negative organisms also.